Hyades (star cluster)

-The five brightest member stars of the Hyades have consumed the hydrogen fuel at their cores and are now evolving into giant stars.
-Four of these stars, with Bayer designations Gamma, Delta 1, Epsilon, and Theta Tauri, form an asterism that is traditionally identified as the head of Taurus the Bull.
+The five brightest member stars of the Hyades have consumed the hydrogen fuel at their cores and have evolved into giant stars.
+Four of these stars, with Bayer designations Gamma, Delta1, Epsilon, and Theta2 Tauri, form an asterism that is traditionally identified as the head of Taurus the Bull.
 The fifth of these stars is Theta1 Tauri, a tight naked-eye companion to the brighter Theta2 Tauri.
 Epsilon Tauri, known as Ain (the "Bull's Eye"), has a gas giant exoplanet candidate, the first planet to be found in any open cluster.

 The age of the Hyades is estimated to be about 625 million years.
 The core of the cluster, where stars are the most densely packed, has a radius of 2.7 pc, and the cluster's tidal radius – where the stars become more strongly influenced by the gravity of the surrounding Milky Way galaxy – is 10 pc.
 However, about one-third of confirmed member stars have been observed well outside the latter boundary, in the cluster's extended halo; these stars are probably in the process of escaping from its gravitational influence.